Protecting and empowering women in Indonesia

 Our other work focuses on prevention – teaching the young about issues related to gender equality and gender-based violence – and carrying out advocacy work at the local and national levels, because change must come from all of society.

-Recently, with the support of a small grant from the Australian Volunteers Program, Nurani Perempuan helped survivors of sexual violence form a support group.
-Together, the women in this group attended workshops designed to help them change their perspective, to encourage, communicate with and support each other.
+With the support of a small grant from the Australian Volunteers Program, Nurani Perempuan helped survivors of sexual violence form a support group.
+Together, the women in this group attended workshops designed to help them change their perspective, to encourage, communicate with, and support each other.

 They know that they are not alone and that they are not the cause of the violence they have experienced.